wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

 Text Editors / IDE
 ^^^^^^^^^^^^^^^^^^

-For development, we reccomend that you use VS Code along with the `reStructuredText extension <https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>`.
+For development, we recommend that you use VS Code along with the `reStructuredText extension <https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext>`_.
 However, any text editor will work.

 Windows
 ^^^^^^^